antoniofull/thexpatmagazine.com/src/pages/blog/2014-04-06-canary-islands-facts.md

 Canary island is an archipelago situated to the northwest coast of mainland Africa, 100 kilometres (62 miles) west of the border between Morocco and the Western Sahara.
 Is a favorite place for tourist because of the sub-tropical weather and the beautiful beaches, is also quite cheap. <!--more-->

-But also many expats decided to live there,  Canary island is a little bit like the Costa Rica for european 🙂 Here then things you should know about Canary island but you probably didn&#8217;t.
+But also many expats decided to live there,  Canary island is a little bit like the Costa Rica for european 🙂 Here then things you should know about Canary island but you probably didn't.

 **1 &#8211; The name Canary has nothing to do with birds, but instead comes from dogs.**